spcourse/sp101/_schedules/Scientific Programming 101/index.md

 **TEXT**.
 Natural language processing is the science of making a computer understand (something about) natural human language.
 You will learn how you can get a computer to understand the sentiment of tweets.
 Is the tone of the tweet positive or negative?

 **BIG-DATA**.
 In this module you will learn to work with data.
 You will, for example, analyze weather from the Netherlands and answer questions like: When was the first heat-wave?
-What was the longest freezing period? </td>
+What was the longest freezing period?

 **MONOPOLY**.
 When playing Monopoly, a starting player's advantage seems unfair.
 To verify, you could play many (millions) real games, but this would take way too much time.
 Instead, you'll write a computer simulation.
 This also allows you to experiment with game adjustments to make it fair.
-You're doing all this for a board game, but this simulation principle applies to various scientific fields (economy, chemistry, biology...).</td>
+You're doing all this for a board game, but this simulation principle applies to various scientific fields (economy, chemistry, biology...).

 **SHAKESPEARE**.
 What is an efficient algorithm?
 When you want to run large simulations, analyze large dataset, or any other computationally intensive task, writing efficient algorithms could in some cases mean the difference between a run time of a couple of minutes or of weeks.
-The theory of computational complexity gives you a way to reason about the efficiency of algorithms and make them run (much) faster.</td>
+The theory of computational complexity gives you a way to reason about the efficiency of algorithms and make them run (much) faster.

 **SURVIVAL**.
 Python is very popular for analyzing and processing data.
 And Pandas is an important reason why.
 Pandas is the most used Python package for handling data.
 You will learn how to use this package to analyze and visualize geographical data.